tuongphantrue/house-price-emailer/README.md

 ## Sample listings section

-The email also includes a "Nhà mẫu tham khảo" (sample listings) section with a handful of real, individual property listings - title, total price, area, a photo, and a link - pulled from the same Batdongsan.com.vn pages already being fetched for the price-range tables above.
-Finding the *candidate* listings costs no extra requests (those pages already contain listing cards alongside the aggregate price data), but getting a real *photo* for each one does: the card thumbnails on category/district pages are lazy-loaded and don't expose a real image URL in the fetched content, so each selected listing's own detail page is fetched separately to read its `og:image` meta tag, which - unlike the lazy-loaded card thumbnail - is set server-side and reliably present.
-This only happens for the small final subset actually going in the email (`MAX_SAMPLE_LISTINGS`, default 8), not every candidate found, so it's a bounded number of extra requests.
-A listing without a resolvable image just renders without one rather than breaking the layout.
-Set `FETCH_LISTING_IMAGES=false` to skip this and keep listings text-only (faster, fewer requests).
+The email also includes a "Nhà mẫu tham khảo" (sample listings) section with real, individual property listings - title, total price, area, a photo, and a link - pulled from the same Batdongsan.com.vn pages already being fetched for the price-range tables above.

+**Price filter**: only listings at or under `LISTING_MAX_PRICE_TY` tỷ đồng (default `2`, i.e. 2 billion VND) are shown.
+Listings priced "Giá thỏa thuận" (negotiable, no figure given) are excluded rather than assumed to pass, since there's no number to check against.
+Worth knowing:
+"Nhà mặt phố" (street-front) and "Đất nền" (land) in central Hanoi districts are almost never under 2 tỷ - even a small plot runs well past that at the per-m² rates those categories show - so most matches realistically come from "Chung cư" (apartments) and maybe outer-district "Nhà riêng".
+Set `LISTING_MAX_PRICE_TY=` (empty) to disable the filter and show everything found.

+Up to `MAX_SAMPLE_LISTINGS` (default 15) are chosen at random from whatever passes the filter.
+To have more to choose from, `LISTING_CANDIDATES_PER_DISTRICT` (default 6) controls how many candidate listings are pulled from each district page before filtering - raise this if a run isn't finding enough matches under the price cap.

+Finding the *candidate* listings costs no extra requests (those pages already contain listing cards alongside the aggregate price data), but getting a *photo* for each one mostly doesn't either anymore - the real photo URL comes directly out of the same card content (see the note below on the card structure), so the separate per-listing `og:image` fetch (`fetch_listing_image`) is now only a fallback for the rare listing that doesn't have an embedded image, not the default path.

-Only works when the reader-proxy path succeeds for the category/district fetch (the listing cards are parsed from its Markdown output; a direct-fetch fallback's raw HTML won't match the card-parsing regex, though it *will* still work for the og:image fetch, which handles both formats), and a district whose price-range page doesn't happen to show any matching listing cards just contributes nothing here - no impact on the price data either way.
+Only works when the reader-proxy path succeeds for the category/district fetch (the listing cards are parsed from its Markdown output; a direct-fetch fallback's raw HTML won't match the card-parsing regex), and a district whose price-range page doesn't happen to show any matching listing cards just contributes nothing here - no impact on the price data either way.
 Purely illustrative, not a curated or complete listing feed.

 Note: an earlier version of the card-matching regex assumed "Ảnh đại diện" appeared as plain link text (based on inspecting these pages